 Welcome to Parachute Coaching.
-I'm thrilled you're here.
+We're thrilled you're here.

-My first assignment for my first class as an undergrad at Columbia was to write an essay about one word that describes me.
+My first assignment for her first class as an undergrad at Columbia was to write an essay about one word that describes me.
 Parachute was my word -- open, adventurous, and colorful.

 Those qualities have stuck with me through several long years as an analyst in the intelligence community (a time when I couldn't be very open), law school, fast-paced years in the hallways, offices and conference rooms of a top law firm, and then the brick-exposed walls of a start-up law firm, and now to you.
 Along the way, I traveled a bunch, made countless friends, colleagues, and mentors, logged hours on the phone, writing emails, and yes, even letters to stay in touch.
 Most importantly though, I met my husband, and became a mother to two vivacious daughters.